alfieraesmith/fullstackwebdev_course2/confusion/course1_notes.md

 update the state of the react component in response to user actions on the form.
 Every user action should have a matching associated handler functio.

+# uncontrolled components

+Usually, forms are implemented through controlled components where the every user action updates a state in the component.
+Furthermore, state changes are validated and error messages are displayed if the user enters invalid data.

+But, setting up controlled components is time-extensive as they require dev to write event handler for every state update.
+There are scenarios where a simple uncontrolled form is sufficient.

+Scenarios:
+1. Large amount of non-react JS code in application:
+            -- uncontrolled components allow for better integration between REACT and non-React code.
+2. No data validation required

+Instead of writing an event handler for every state update (controlled comp), we use a ref to get form values from the DOM.

+# Model - View - Controller Framework:

+A (software/architectural) design pattern is a well-documented and/or frequently used solution to a recurring problem.
+The aim of reusing common patterns of design is to avoid 're-inventing' the wheel every time a software engineer solves a similar problem.

+The MVC framework is an example of a "software engineering architecture pattern":
+View: concerned with displaying info and content to the user.
+Model: stores domain state and logic.
+Provides means of manipulation application state.
+Controller: mediates between view and model.

+The aim of MVC (as with some competitors) is to isolate the domain logic from the user interface.
+The pieces of the application that display content should be completely divorced from the parts that make decisions.

+This "separation of concerns" allows software engineers to independently develop, test and maintain each part without harming the whole.

+# Model:

+* captures the whole state of the application - updated by controller
+* managed the behaviour and data of the application domain
+* responds to requests for info about the application state (usually req come from view)
+* responds to instructions to change state (usually from controller)
+* (event-driven systems) model notifies views when the info changes so that they re-render.

+# View:
+* renders the model into a form suitable for interaction
+    - typically this consists of varying user interface elements.
+* multiple views exist for a single model for different purposes.
+   - we call the collection of views, "The View"
+* viewport typically has a one-to-one correspondence with a display surface and knows how to render to it.

+# Controller
+* Receives info from View and initiates a response by making calls on model objects.
+* Controller accepts inputs from user and instructs model to change state.
+* Controller may also tell View to re-render because of changes to Viewport.

+# React and MVC

+Initially 'React' was viewed as just the 'V' in the MVC where REACT components would just be used for the View.
+REACT is now considered suitable for building whole applications and is no longer marketed as solely the 'View'.

+A basic REACT application model is:

+One Main Component (parent of all components, stores state for all components) Some Container Components (used for business logic/presentation logic - stateful) Many Presentational Components (used for rendering different parts of  View - stateless)

+This works well for simple web applications but for more complex applications, with potentially 100s of components and many hierachies, states become impossible to manage with just a MAIN component.

+Facebook discovered this and tried to move to a more traditional MVC approach, using REACT components, and isolating all state in a Model.

+However - Facebook found many issues with using standard MVC architecture pattern
+1. Cascading updates: where on model state change leads to many others.
+2. decentralized mutations
+3. race conditions

+They then discarded traditional MVC in favor of the 'Flux architecture'

+# Flux architecture - a new software engineering pattern

+The salient feature of FLUX is a Unidirectional data flows This helps avoid the cascades of updates FB found using MVC approach with REACT.
+All state removed from controller components (including MAIN) and put into stores.

+Unidirectional data flow:

+Action --> Dispatcher ---> Store ---> View

+Store: one or more stores hold application state
+       DOES NOT EXPOSE "SETTERS" for controller views:
+            - Controller components cannot directly change the store.
+       The only way to change application state is by requesting the
+            - This is done through DISPATCHER components.
+       Stores expose "GETTERS" that component views can use to get application state
+            - The controller components then use presentational comp to update VIEW.

+Actions:  requests for store to change state
+          new actions are propagated through the system in response to user interactions all actions are sent to dispatcher

+dispatcher: controlling unit for serialising actions into requests to the store.
+            mediates relationship between views and store via actions.

+views: subscribe to store
+       strictly speaking, only "controller" views subscribe to store. presentational components do not subscribe to store.

+The main component (a type of controller view) gets state from STORE.
+Receives state by using GETTERs exposed by stores.
+Cannot directly update store.

+User interaction with View ---> Controller View sends action --> Dispatcher --> Store update

+# Redux

+A flux like approach and developed by Dan Abramov intended to be a "realisation" of the basic flux like architecture that improves on some of flux's issues.

+Inspired by 'Flux' but also 'ELM' and 'Immutable' approaches.

+Dan Abramov's 3 core principles for the Redux approach:

+1. Single source of truth
+    - single state object tree within a single store.
+    - FLUX permits multiple stores and requires coordination between stores.
+2. State is read-only (only getters, no setters)
+    - Changes should only be done through actions
+3. Changes are made with pure functions ("reducer" functions)
+    - takes previous state and an action, returns next state
+    - no mutation of previous state.

+* Adopted widely by REACT community but not tied to REACT.
+  Could also be used in an app based around a Angular or Backbone framework.
+* makes state mutations predictable.
+Prioritizes consistent and tracked state changes.

+# Single Store and Single State Tree:

+The main benefits Abramov found when using a single store/single tree approach was that -
+* logging got a lot simpler, we can record all state changes as three items
+    - previous state, action, next state
+* API HANDLING:
+* Undo/redo approaches: walk back through state changes and undo any state changes to resolve bugs.
+* state persistence
+* time-travel debugging

+# REDUX data flow

+View -- Action --- Dispatch --> Reducer --> State
+                                        <--  | |
+   <-------------------------------------------

+The "STORE": comprised of Dispatch, Reducer and State.

+Dispatch: exposure point for rest of application
+          receives actions from view (created through user interaction)

+Reducer: pure function, receives old state, action and returns new state.
+         update to date is done immutably - does not modify inputs.

+State: stored in plain JS object tree.

+Action: plain JS action with type field.
+        type field specifies how to change something in the state. carries payload

+# REDUX STORE DETAILS

+use: holds the current state value for all components
+created: createStore() function
+methods: supplies three methods
+        1. dispatch(): states state update with the provided action object
+        2. getState(): returns the current stored state value.
+        3. subscribe(): accepts callback function that runs every time an action is dispatched.